Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 As the chart below shows, carbs raise our blood sugar in the short term.
 If our glucose levels rise by more than our body is comfortable with, our body releases insulin to slow the release of fuel from our liver until we use that glucose.

-We start to see problems in someone who is insulin resistant.
-These people release a little too much insulin, and their glucose levels come crashing down to below what is normal for them.
+We start to see problems in insulin-resistant people.
+These people release a little too much insulin, and their glucose levels come crashing down to below normal.
 At this point, cortisol and glucagon release energy into the bloodstream to bring glucose back into range.

 If your glucose levels swing too far below what your body is comfortable with, you’ll trigger a stress response as your body perceives starvation.
 This crash in glucose after high glucose levels is often known as reactive hypoglycaemia.
 This also wakes up your lizard brain, which takes over and ensures you get food NOW!